socialvibe/truex-ads-docs/bluescript-reference.md

 ##### (1) - `allDoneButtonPushed`

-Triggers the "Watch Your Show" button, exiting the ad flow for a completed ad.
+Triggers the "Return to Content" button, exiting the ad flow for a completed ad.

 ###### Parameters

 N/A

 ##### (2) - `showStep`

+[Deprecated: "step stacking" is no longer upported, not even available on HTML5.
+Use explicit `replaceStep` actions instead.]

 Navigates to a different BlueScript step, pushing the new step onto the navigational stack.
 A viewer is able to get back to the previous step using the BACK key or equivalent.